jflanigan/jamr/README.md

 JAMR is a semantic parser for the [Abstract Meaning Representation](http://amr.isi.edu/).

-- April 15, 2014 - We will be providing trained models in a ready-to-go package soon.
+- We will be providing trained models in a ready-to-go package soon.

 Building